Joseph Carson (pharmacist)

-Joseph Carson (born April 19, 1808, Philadelphia; died December 30, 1876) was a United States physician and medical botanist.
+Joseph Carson (born April 19, 1808, Philadelphia; died December 30, 1876) was an American medical doctor and medical botanist.

 Biography

-He was privately schooled in Philadelphia, graduated from the University of Pennsylvania in 1826, and from the Medical School of the University in 1830.
+He was privately schooled in Philadelphia.
+He graduated from the University of Pennsylvania in 1826, and from the Medical School of the University in 1830.
 He began a practice in 1832, which emphasized obstetrics.
 He studied botany throughout his life.
 From 1836 to 1850, he was professor of materia medica in the Philadelphia College of Pharmacy.
 He held a similar chair in the University of Pennsylvania from 1850 to 1876.
 In 1870 he was president of the national convention for the revision of the United States Pharmacopeia.
 He was elected as a member to the American Philosophical Society in 1844.

 Works

 For a number of years he was an associate editor of the American Journal of Pharmacy.
 He edited Jonathan Pereira's Elements of Materia Medica (1843; 2d ed., 2 vols., 1845) and J. Forbes Royle's Materia Medica and Therapeutics (1847); he published Illustrations of Medical Botany (1847) to which he contributed many drawings.